Spectre Mnemonic: Memory for Agents That Actually Forgets Correctly

 packet.response

-Spectre Mnemonic gives agents a memory layer that understands heat, durability, scope, facts, contradictions, observations, mental models, secrets, action recipes, and compact knowledge.
-It can work locally and deterministically without embeddings, then use embeddings when you actually want them.
-It keeps hot working memory in ETS, durable records in append-only storage, and recall packets small enough that the context window does not need therapy.
+Spectre Mnemonic focuses on memory.
+It knows about heat, durability, scope, facts, contradictions, observations, mental models, secrets, action recipes, and compact knowledge.
+It can work locally and deterministically without embeddings, and use embeddings when they are actually useful.

-The model should not remember everything.
+The model should not remember everything by itself.
 It should ask for context.
 The runtime should decide what matters.
-The memory layer should carry evidence, lifecycle, and boundaries.
-That is the sacred split again: imagination on one side, governed recall on the other.
+The memory layer should keep evidence, lifecycle, and boundaries.

 Send via.chat